Meditation and Facilitation for Mental Health

 - A thorough understanding of the meditative process

-- Perspective of how the modern world is impacting our biological systems
+- A perspective of how the modern world is impacting our biological systems

-- Connection to the wider Field that contains and connects each individual within this ecosystem that we call Earth
+- Connection to our bio-psycho-spiritual ecosystem and the wider field that contains and connects each individual

 - Mind and body problem-solving tools to restore equilibrium

-- The ability to competently deliver meditative practice to the general public, including vulnerable minds
+- The ability to competently deliver meditative practise to the general public, including vulnerable minds

 - Knowledge and ability to work with the relationship dynamics that arise in the helping professions

 - Knowledge of the Doorway to Meditation 8-week course